 04/10/2021, 10:00 am

 The CFA’s Saturday Series will conclude with the Ivy Street Ensemble!
 Comprised of Colorado Symphony musicians Cathy Peterson, Erik Peterson, and Philip Stevens, the Ivy Street Ensemble is a chamber ensemble of flute, violin, and viola that strives to bring great live music to audiences of all ages.
-Come learn the ins and outs of starting a successful chamber ensemble, producing a concert series, and commissioning works for unique instrumentation.
-Followed by a special live performance from the trio!
+Come learn the ins and outs of starting a successful chamber ensemble, producing a concert series, playing with string instruments and commissioning works for unique instrumentation.
+Followed by a special viewing of a performance from the trio!